 Another important reason to file suit is to protect others.
 Drug companies are selling their product all around the world, and with over a third of the population in the United States alone utilizing medication for various health needs, there is the potential for great harm in a short period of time.
 If the drug harmed you, how many others have been harmed?
 How many are being harmed right now in the same way you were?
 Raising your voice can help raise the alarm for other victims and prevent future victims.

-Contact Us Now for A Free Consultation About Your Defective Drug Case
+Contact Us Now for a Free Consultation about Your Defective Drug or Medical Device Case

 Defective drug cases are complex and can place consumers in a vulnerable place.
-Our experienced defective drug, product liability, and medical malpractice attorneys at Wagner Reese can help restore the balance of power, providing you the legal support and advice you need so that you can focus on your own health and healing.
+Our experienced defective drug and medical device attorneys at Wagner Reese can help restore the balance of power, providing you the legal support and advice you need so that you can focus on your own health and healing.